lostatc/retain-sync/docs/zielen.1.rst

 then checksums.
 If it finds a copy of the file in the user's local trash, it permanently deletes the file in the remote directory.
 Otherwise, it moves the file to a remote trash directory.
 This directory is '.zielen/Trash' under the root of the remote directory.
-This behavior can be overridden by setting **DisableTrash** to 'yes' in the profile config file.
+This feature can be disabled in the profile config file.
 The command **empty-trash** can be used to permanently delete all files in the remote trash directory.
 The list of local directories that are searched for deleted files can be altered in the profile config file.

 FILES
 =====